Tuition and Fees

 Estimated Family Contribution

 You (and your parent(s)’ or spouse, if applicable) must complete the Free Application for Federal Student Aid (FAFSA).
-Once submitted, the Federal Processor will determine your Estimated Family Contribution (EFC).
+Once submitted, the Federal Processor will determine your Expected Family Contribution (EFC).

 The Financial Aid office uses the data received from the Federal Processor to determine;